transcrobes/subs-convert/README.md

-# subtitle-converter
+# subs-convert

-Convert and modify subtitle files with NodeJS.
+Convert and modify subtitle files with TypeScript.

-There are many subtitle tools written in node, but there are none that support all popular subtitle and caption formats. `subtitle-converter` builds off of the work of others (most notably `node-captions`, `node-webvtt`, and `subtitles-parser`) in order to ultimately become the only subtitle module necessary to include in your node project.
+This project started as a largely automated (with VSCode Agent Mode) typescript migration of the original project `subtitle-converter`.
+All dependencies were updated to their latest versions, and build and test were migrated to `vite`/`vitest`.
+The `node-webvtt` and `subtitles-parser` dependencies were internalised along with tests, and also migrated to TS/Vite.

 Currently supported input file types: `dfxp, scc, srt, ttml, vtt, ssa, ass`